opensearch-project/documentation-website/_ml-commons-plugin/api.md

 ## Train and Predict

 Use to train and then immediately predict against the same training data set.
-Can only be used with synchronous models and the following algorithms:
+Can only be used with unsupervised learning models and the following algorithms:

 - BATCH_RCF
 - FIT_RCF